 - Once that’s done, remove the air and water that’s beneath the decal.
 Do well to use a damp sponge as you dab the surface.
 Blot dry with paper towels; do well to work the bubbles out the sides.
-If there are air bubbles trapped in underneath the decal, you’ll risk the chance of your decal sticking.
-Just in case you missed a bubble and the decal is dry, prick with a pin, drop some water over it and smoothen the surface.
+If there are air bubbles trapped underneath the decal, you’ll risk the chance of your decal sticking.
+Just in case you missed a bubble and the decal is dry, prick with a pin, drop some water over it, and smoothen the surface.

 - Do well to refire your ceramic piece to about Cone 015.
 This is equivalent to 1450 degrees F. You can achieve this temperature in your kiln.
 If you don’t have a kiln, relax.
 You can still use decals without it.
 After you’ve successfully placed the decal on your piece, cover with a spray sealer.
 If your piece is painted with acrylic, use a sealer then transfer paper to move the decal to the ceramic piece.